TheCodeKeepers/TheCodeKeepers/README.md

 <p>

-  I'm Fayçal Bouslahi a Senior Software Developer and instructor teaching others valuable software development skills, help them break into the tech industry, and advance their careers, dealing mostly with Java, JavaScipt, process and people managment.
+  I'm Fayçal Bouslahi a Senior Software Developer and a Freelance instructor teaching others valuable software development skills, help them break into the tech industry, and advance their careers, dealing mostly with Java, JavaScipt, process and people managment.
 I've benn doing Java and JavaScript for quite a while now and i am obsessed with the idea of improving myself and wants challenging tasks to grow and excel.